hacksider/Deep-Live-Cam/README.md

 ## New Features
 ### Resizable Preview Window

-Dynamically improve the performance by using the --resizable parameter
+Dynamically improve the performance by using the `--live-resizable` parameter
 ![resizable-gif](resizable.gif)

 ### Face Mapping